-Now in its third year, IDC is run as a co-operative, by artists for artists and is supported by ReadyMade Works.
+Now in its fourth year, IDC is run as a co-operative, by artists for artists and is supported by ReadyMade Works.
 Taught by industry professionals it has been formed from a desire and passion to have a regular open space to take class, train, share practice and to connect with an independent dance network in a supportive environment.

 Sydney IDC (Independent Dance Classes) offers weekly classes located conveniently at the ReadyMade Studio in Ultimo.